 Read my article about troubleshooting reverse osmosis systems.

-1. Check storage tank pressure
+1. Check storage tank water pressure

 The most likely reason for your reverse osmosis system to keep draining is due to low water pressure inside your storage tank.